Student Threat Assessment

 Level 1 Assessment

 School staff are trained to complete the Level 1 Threat Assessment.
 Components of the Level 1 Threat Assessment include the Level 1 Protocol, Parent Interview, Staff questionnaire, Student Interview and Student Witness form.
-Upon completion of the Level 1 Threat Assessment, a safety a support plan are developed.
+Upon completion of the Level 1 Threat Assessment, a safety support plan are developed.
 In addition, a referral may be made for a Level 2 Threat Assessment.

 Level 2 Assessment